Shadow-Chaser/club-mania/README.md

-# Premier League Teams
+# Club Mania

-Premier League Teams is a site that provides various information on teams playing in this league.
+Club Mania is a site that provides various information on teams playing in Premier League.

 ## Live Site